Elder Sexual Abuse

 What Can Be Done to Stop Elder Sexual Abuse?

-Stopping elder sexual abuse requires believing it can happen, identifying risky people/situations and inquiring to determine consent.
+Stopping elder sexual abuse requires believing it can happen.
+We must identify risky people/situations and inquiring to determine consent.

-Recognizing that elder sexual assault actually occurs is the first step, as it is unfathomable for many people.
+Recognizing that elder sexual assault actually occurs is the first step.
+This is unfathomable for many people.

-Identify high risk individuals – both as victims and perpetrators – and high risk situations, such as situations in which many patients with dementia live together.
+Identify high risk individuals—both as victims and perpetrators.
+Identify high risk situations, such as when many patients with dementia live together.

-Sometimes sexual assault in which one or both of the parties has dementia may be simply dismissed as consensual (i.e., agreed upon by both parties) and this may not be the case.
+Sometimes sexual assault in which one or both of the parties has dementia may be simply dismissed as consensual.
+This may not be the case.

-These situations often require psychiatrists or other mental health experts to determine whether one or both parties has the mental capacity to consent to sexual activity.
+These situations often require psychiatrists or other mental health experts.
+They will determine whether one or both parties has the mental capacity to consent to sexual activity.